-Summary : Search for the giants of the sea on this special whale watching voyage in the remote Antarctic islands on an expedition with amazing icescapes and fantastic guides.
-Sail through the spectacular Beagle and Lemaire Channels and enjoy impressive landscapes composed of high mountains and huge glaciers.
-Navigate by Zodiac among ice floes and set foot on the Antarctic continent on this trip of a lifetime.
+Summary : Search for the giants of the sea on this special whale watching voyage in the remote Antarctic islands.
+Discover amazing icescapes, sail through the spectacular Beagle and Lemaire Channels, and witness impressive landscapes composed of high mountains and huge glaciers.
+Cruise by Zodiac among ice floes with experienced guides, learn from knowledgeable naturalists, and spot several species of whales, seals, and penguins on this trip of a lifetime.
 Polar diving option available.

 Activities : Birding, Child-Friendly, Diving, Hiking, Triple/Quad Cabins

 $5,950 to $8,800

 Your voyage begins where the world drops off.
 Ushuaia, Argentina, reputed to be the southernmost city on the planet, is located on the far southern tip of South America.
 Starting in the afternoon, you embark from this small resort town on Tierra del Fuego, nicknamed “The End of the World,” and sail the mountain-fringed Beagle Channel for the remainder of the evening.

 Over the next two days on the Drake Passage, you catch a taste of life from the perspective of the polar explorers who first braved these regions: cool salt breezes, rolling waves, maybe even a fin whale blasting up a column of sea spray.
 After passing the Antarctic Convergence – Antarctica’s natural boundary, formed when north-flowing cold waters collide with warmer subantarctic seas – you are in the circum-Antarctic upwelling zone.
 Not only does the marine life change, the avian life changes too: A variety of albatrosses and petrels show up, along with Cape pigeons and southern fulmars.
 Then, near the South Shetlands Islands, the first icebergs flash into sight.